bscarberry/Microsoft365/README.md

+# Microsoft365 Scripts
-# Repository for Microsoft365, Entra Id, and Azure scripts
+Repository for M365, Entra Id, and Azure scripts and tasks